Northern Ireland Hand Of Ulster

 Hand Sewn Northern Ireland (Hand of Ulster) Flags are the traditional, and still the highest quality way to make a National Flag.
 Each Northern Ireland (Hand of Ulster) flag is manufactured by individually cutting and sewing together panels of the required colours to create the design required.
 Some National Flags with complex design or intricate detail are made with a printed panel which is then hand sewn onto the main flag.
 Each flag is finished with a double sewn hem and has a headband, rope & toggle so it can be flown from any standard flagpole.
-All our flags have Free Delivery included.

 |Design||The cross of Saint Patrick under the cross of Saint George and the cross of Saint Andrew on a blue field|